Hospitals & Asylums

 notably the SSRIs, because of their tendency to cause weight gain, dry mouth,

 constipation, sweating and light-headedness due to low blood pressure.
-Tricyclic antidepressants have a desired
+Tricyclic antidepressants have a desired therapeutic

-effects at high doses.
+high doses.
 Monoamine Oxidase Inhibitors (MAOIs) are named

 for their action in the brain.
 MAOIs are